 In What Ways May I Use This File?

 Check out our page of legal stuff for our terms and conditions and contact us with any questions.

 What’s your Return policy?

 Education can be stressful- picking curriculum doesn’t have to be!
 We encourage you to try our lesson plans out.
 If they don’t work out for your students, let us know.
-Everything at Ridge Light Ranch, is backed by our 100% Satisfaction Guarantee.
+All digital downloads at Ridge Light Ranch, are backed by our 100% Satisfaction Guarantee.

 Will this Microsoft Word file work on my Mac?

 I really don’t know.
 Some customers have told me they have no problem converting the file, while others have told me it doesn’t work at all.
 Since Microsoft Word won’t always look the same on a Mac, I convert and sell all my Art Lesson plan files as PDFs.
 (You’ll need a PDF reader to view and print them.
 Download a free PDF Reader here: https://get.adobe.com/reader/.)